Canelo Álvarez vs. Erislandy Lara: The fight

 Lara came out in dominant fashion, utilizing a stick-and-move style and capturing the early rounds.
 Although Álvarez struggled with Lara's one-two combinations, Lara's punches weren't thrown with sufficient power or frequency to dissuade him from consistently pressing the fight against a retreating Lara, and he was able to hammer away to Lara's body when he had him on the ropes.
 Lara's lead hand played a huge role in his one-two combination's effectiveness, but his output dropped as the fight progressed and he became increasingly tentative. Álvarez was able to cut Lara with a lead left uppercut in the seventh round.

-After a very close and competitive fight, it went to the judges, Jerry Roth scored it 115–113 for Lara, Dave Moretti had 115–113 for Álvarez and Levi Martinez had it 117–111 for Álvarez giving him a split decision victory.
-Lara's clean punching, defense and movement were weighed against Álvarez's effective aggressiveness and power punching.
+After a very close and competitive fight, it went to the judges.
+Jerry Roth scored it 115–113 for Lara, Dave Moretti scored it 115–113 for Álvarez, and Levi Martinez scored it 117–111 for Álvarez, giving Álvarez a split decision victory.
+Lara's clean punching, defense, and movement were weighed against Álvarez's effective aggressiveness and power punching.

 The final scorecard was controversial as many observers considered it far too wide.